chazubo/chazubo/README.md

 you can copy ASPECTS of my ponies (e.g. hair, clothes, face) but not the whole thing

-i like forsaken, phighting, blocktales, roblox in general, and a bunch of other stuff
+i like pokemon, phighting, roblox in general, and a bunch of other stuff

 no dni i'll just block you if i don't like you